telerik/xamarin-forms-docs/installation-and-deployment/getting-started-mac.md

 ---
 # Getting Started on Mac #

-This article should help Mac developers to get started with **Telerik UI for XamarinForms** suite and **Xamarin Studio** under iOS.
+This article should help Mac developers to get started with **Telerik UI for Xamarin** suite and **Xamarin Studio** under iOS.
 We will demonstrate how users can take advantage of **Telerik NuGet server** in order to include our suite in their solution and/or update to the latest available version.

 ## Update *packages.config* files ##